-A great way to refine your skills in the off-season is to attend intensive wrestling camps or clinics.
-There are many wrestling camps to choose from, and all will be structured differently with varying techniques and philosophies.
+Wrestling camps and tournaments are a great way to refine your skills in the off-season.
+There are many college wrestling camps to choose from, and all will be structured differently with varying techniques and philosophies.
 For a novice wrestler, selecting a camp can be difficult.
-But we hope this list of wrestling camps will help you discover one near you that will match your needs.
-Knowing your skill level and the type of instruction or training you need is the first step in choosing what will work best for you.
+NCSA’s list of wrestling camps will help you discover one near you that will match your needs.
+Use NCSA’s list to find wrestling camps near you.

 Choosing the right camp can be difficult in the beginning, but once you know what you need and what different camps offer, it gets a lot easier.

-Wresting tournaments provide student-athletes with an opportunity to see how they measure up against top recruits across the country and more importantly, it gives them a chance to compete in front of college coaches.
+Wrestling tournaments provide student-athletes with an opportunity to see how they measure up against top recruits across the country and more importantly, it gives them a chance to compete in front of college coaches.
 While several different tournaments can prove to be advantageous—local and nationwide—there are a few that attract highly competitive recruits and colleges.
 Here is list of some of the most popular tournaments in the country:

 Wrestling tournaments are a way for student-athletes to showcase their talent in front of college coaches and compete against top recruits.
 But before signing up, it’s important for recruits to do a little research and determine how they can benefit from attending, considering not all tournaments are the same.
 Specifically, they should factor in the style of wrestling at the tournament, as well as the tier of athletes participating.